indeedeng/imhotep/docs/quick-start.md

 [Learn about data file requirements for TSV Uploader]({{ site.baseurl }}/docs/data-file-requirements).

+### Logging into TSV Uploader
+1. Open a browser and navigate to the Imhotep TSV Uploader URL provided when you created the stack on AWS.
+2. Bypass the SSL warning to reach the login screen.
+3. Enter your login ID and password that you defined during setup.

 ### Creating a Dataset
-1. Open a browser and navigate to the Imhotep TSV Uploader URL provided when you created the stack on AWS.
-A list of datasets that are available in the system appears on the left side of the page.
+1. Log into TSV Uploader.
-2. Scroll to the bottom of this list and enter a name for your new dataset in the text entry box.
+2. Scroll to the bottom of list of available datasets and enter a name for your new dataset in the text entry box.
 The dataset name must be at least two characters long and can contain only lowercase `a-z` and digits.
-3. Click **+** to create the dataset.
+2. Click **+** to create the dataset.

 The name of your new dataset appears in the list.
 When you first add the dataset, it is empty until you upload a data file.
 A dataset is not created on Imhotep until you upload a data file and a shard is created.

 ### Uploading a Data File
-1. In Imhotep TSV Uploader, click the dataset name.
+1. Log into TSV Uploader and click the dataset name.
 2. In the search field near the top of the page, click **Upload TSV** and browse to the TSV file that contains your data.
 Repeat this step to upload additional data files to your dataset.
 To upload multiple files at one time, with the dataset name selected, drag and drop the files to the TSV Uploader window.
 3. Refresh the page to show the status of the upload.